venturadan/startup/notes.md

 	Why can't we do HTTPS with just and IP address?
 	What contact info should I use for the DNS if I'm using FHTL account (and not my personal one)? if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?
+7. HTML Structure
+	some of the assignment instructions are misleading or don't quite match the output shown

 ## To Do
 	1. Read HTML instruction
+		play with html tags I'm not familiar with
 	2. Do HTML assignments
 	3. Come up with startup idea and do spec assignment something super simple the first time, just to do it and understand it